niansong1996/wassp/README.md

 ### Hardware

-Our experiments are run on g3.4xlarge AWS instance, which has 16 vCPUs and 122 GiB of memory.
+Our experiments are run on g3.4xlarge AWS instance, which has 16 vCPUs and 122 GiB of memory as well as a M60 GPU with ~8GiB of GPU memory.
 It takes ~10 hours to run WikiSQL experiments and ~4 hours to run WikiTableQuestions experiments.

-If you are running the experiments on a machine with less Computing Power/RAM, we recommend you to decrease the `n_actors`(default=30) parameter in `run.sh`.
+If you are running the experiments on a machine with less CPU Computing Power/RAM, we recommend you to decrease the `n_actors`(default=30) parameter in `run.sh`.

 ### Monitoring training process
 You can monitor the training process with tensorboard, specifically: